 Step 3.
 Tap the share button and tap the Airdrop icon.
 Your iPhone will auto detect your iPad amd ask for permission to receive those photos.

 Step 4.
 Simply tap accept on your iPad and wait for the photos to be loaded in your camera roll.

 How to Transfer Photos from iPhone to iPad With Cable

 Now comes the most direct solution.
 Somehow, the iPad seems to see the connected iPhone as an camera, so that you can directly connect the two using a USB adaptor and import photos from iPhone to iPad.

+Step 1.
+Open Photos on your iPad ( iOS 13 and iOS 12 workable).
 On your iPhone, you should be prompted to "Trust this computer" and input your passcode.
 And you have to trust the iPad every time you connect it to the iPhone.

-Step 2: In the Photos app on your iPad, you will see an "Import" icon come up in the bottom right of the screen.
+Step 2.
+In the Photos app on your iPad, you will see an "Import" icon come up in the bottom right of the screen.

-Step 3: Click Import to transfer photos from iPhone to iPad directly.
+Step 3.
+Click Import to transfer photos from iPhone to iPad directly.

 All the methods above are workable to transfer photos from iPhone to iPad.
 Use a cable or the wireless way with AirDrop, iCloud, or My Photo Stream.